dapi/elements/README.md

-# elements
-Minimalistic usable Custom Elements with no dependency
+# Minimalistic usable Custom Elements with no dependency

+Development:

+> yarn dev